Martin-Jung/MJung_PhDThesis/tables/README.md

-Place any tables you might have into this folder.I recommend using a sub-folder structure:
+Place any tables you might have into this folder.
+I recommend using a sub-folder structure:

 - 00Frontmatter/
 - 01Introduction/Table1.tex